Food Science and Nutrition BSc (Hons) – 2023 entry

 We offer careers information, advice and guidance to all students whilst studying with us, which is extended to our alumni for three years after leaving the University.

-Our reliance on a supply of safe food, together with the economic problems that can arise from crop damage and food spoilage, means that graduates from this programme are in high demand by the food and beverage industries.
+Our reliance on a supply of safe food, together with the economic problems that can arise from crop damage and food spoilage, mean that graduates from this course are in high demand by food and beverage industries.
 In your new career, you could be involved in undertaking research into the potential applications of food science, like the development of novel foods.

-- Conformance Manager, Nestle
+- Conformance managers

-- Food Technologist, JF Renshaw
+- Food technologists

-- Regulatory Analyst, Leatherhead Food Research.
+- Leatherhead Food Research